Chart Color Schemes

 Employment performance in Oxenford exceeds national averages across key labour market indicators

-Construction employment is particularly high, at 1.3 times the regional average.
-Agriculture, forestry & fishing employs just 0.2% of local workers, below Rest of Qld's 4.5%.
-The area offers limited local employment opportunities as indicated by Census data.
-Over a 12-month period ending September 2025, employment increased by 2.4% while labour force grew by 2.5%, keeping unemployment broadly flat.
-In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment.
-State-level data to 25-Nov-25 shows QLD employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest Oxenford's employment should increase by 6.4% over five years and 13.2% over ten years based on industry-specific projections.
+Conversely, agriculture, forestry & fishing employs just 0.2% of local workers, below Rest of Qld's 4.5%.
+The area offers limited local employment opportunities, indicated by a lower Census working population compared to resident population.
+Over a 12-month period ending in September 2025, employment increased by 2.4%, while labour force and unemployment remained broadly flat.
+In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a slight rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Oxenford's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment